Russoul/Idris2-Lua/README.md

    Also, if you use Buffers maximum precision is 48 bits !
    Disregarding the Lua version !
 This is planned to be fixed moving to native buffers
  - Bits8, Bits16, Bits32, Bits64 are not yet implemented
+ - Also the backend can be used in compatibility mode: create a global variable `NoRequire` and set it to `true` (or `1`) before you compile to Lua.
+   Above libraries won't be required to run your code after that, but you won't be able to use their functionality though.
+   This means `Integer`, file IO, buffers and possibly other things won't work (You will have to pass `--no-prelude` to Idris, as `prelude` uses at least `Integer`)